plan4hub/yoda/docs/MANUAL.md

 ## Yoda Defaults

 Yoda tools have some default values for certain fields.
 Some of these defaults may be overwritten using the [Yoda Admin](yoda-admin.html) tool.
 Note, that the defaults are maintained per-site by each browser, so it is possible to have different defaults, e.g. for github.com vs. an GitHub Enterprise instance.

+## GitHub Integration

+A good way of integrating Yoda reports into GitHub is use of Custom Tabs.
+Custom Tabs can be added to the Tab line in the GitHub Web GUI just below the organization/repository name.
+Often Custom Tabs will end up in a sub-menu under a "More..." tab heading.

+To add a Yoda report as a custom tab, select Settings/Custom Tabs, enter tab name and Yoda URL (including the parameters you wish to define, see above), then press "Add Tab".

+**Note**: Custom Tabs are only available in GitHub Enterprise, not on github.com for some reason ....

 # GitHub Reports